navatharaagi/AWS-SysOps-Docs/README.md

   - Save costs by purchasing reserved instances
   - Reserve instances for 1 to 3 years at a discounted rate
   - Some instances can be sold for a fee
-Low Utilization
+- Low Utilization
--Save costs by minimizing the number of EC2 instances in-use -Set CloudWatch alarms to spin down underutilized instances -Find the right balance between availability and cost Idle Load Balancers
+  - Save costs by minimizing the number of EC2 instances in-use
+  - Set CloudWatch alarms to spin down underutilized instances
+  - Find the right balance between availability and cost Idle Load Balancers
 -Remove unused load balancers since we pay per load balancer Amazon EBS Volumes